-Butter or margarine Store in the dairy compartment or on refrigerator shelf until opened.
-When opened, store in covered dish or on butter dish in the dairy compartment.
+- Butter or margarine Store in the utility compartment or on refrigerator shelf until opened.
+When opened, store in covered dish or on butter dish in the utility compartment. - Cheese Store in original packaging until opened.
+When opened, tightly rewrap in plastic wrap or aluminum foil and store in utility compartment or on refrigerator shelf.

-Cheese

-Store in original packaging until opened.
-When opened, tightly rewrap in plastic wrap or aluminum foil and store in dairy compartment or on refrigerator shelf.